 Understanding Positrons: Characteristics, Discovery, and Applications

 Positrons, also known as anti-electrons, are the antimatter counterparts of electrons.
 They share the same mass and spin as electrons but carry a positive charge.
 This article explores the fundamental characteristics of positrons, their discovery, the role they play in physics, and their practical applications.
-We will delve into the processes through which positrons are produced and annihilated, their significance in particle physics, and their utilisation in medical imaging and material science.
+We will look into the processes through which positrons are produced and annihilated, their significance in particle physics, and their utilisation in medical imaging and material science.
 By examining these aspects, we aim to comprehensively understand positrons and their importance in theoretical and applied sciences.

 Introduction to Positrons